Juvenile Great White shark count:

 Sharks are a good sign of a healthy ocean environment!
 They are an essential, keystone species that help balance other animals in the ocean's food web, and without them, many, many other species would die.
 So it's important to do all we can to keep them safe and flourishing!
 We have been busy working closely with shark experts like Dr. Mike Heithaus at FIU in addition to our past work with Dr. Chris Lowe at CSULB Shark Lab.

 Environmental Nonprofit Reef Guardians Hawaii has been leading the great white research in Santa Barbara for over 7 years when we first spotted juvenile Great Whites arriving in late April of 2016.
 We brought in Dr. Chris Lowe and CSULB Shark Lab in 2017 and donated several resources, including our research vessel!
-Florida International University is also a new partner for RGH ocean based studies and will be developing an AI backbone for our latest project Robots on the Reef.
+Shark Lab tagged one juvenile great white shark last week.
+They also netted one 3 weeks ago and surgically implanted a transmitter.
+This method insures tracking for up to 10 years vs. tagging which if lucky lasts up to 1-2 years.

-Our latest partnerships are with the Florida international University marine science team and California Fish and Wildlife!
-Together we are currently testing out new ocean surface skimming drones that will be used in our Robots on the Reef project.
+Our additional partnership with the Florida international University marine science team and California Fish and Wildlife are still thriving today!
+Our Robots on the Reef project is idle right now as we continue to seek out better in water vehicle platforms.
 This research brings Artificial Intelligence into the fold as it will interpret data from both water and aerial based drones as they gather imagery to help determine the health of a reef system.
 Our work with Fish and Wildlife is in educating the Public and the fishing community about the Great White Shark Nurseries popping up all along the California Coast!
+We have currently placed over 24 signs regarding awareness and regulations around Great White Sharks.